Welcome to

 In 1608, John Smith sailed into the bay and wrote back that the Oysters lay “as thick as stones”, and it is estimated that the Oyster population at the time could filter all 19 millions gallons of the Chesapeake Bay in 2 or 3 days.
 In the 20th century, disease and over-harvesting have reduced wild Oyster populations to 1/100th of what they were back then, but that trend appears to be slowly reversing, likely due to natural selection and evolved immunity to disease.

 Modern cultured, or “farmed” oysters, are spawned from genetically resistant broodstock and raised in hatcheries until they’re ready for the stresses of the outside world, so their survival rate is high and there is no negative impact on wild populations.
-A large percentage of the shells from farmed Oysters are collected from local restaurants and raw bars and “planted” back into the bay to serve as a place for wild Oysters to strike.
+A large percentage of the shells from farmed Oysters are collected from local restaurants and raw bars and “planted” back into the bay to serve as a place for wild Oysters to "strike", or affix themselves to a firm place where they can spend the rest of their lives filtering up to 50 gallons of Bay water each day.